-Applies to: Office 365 Dedicated Plans
+Applies to: Office 365

-Topic Last Modified: 2013-03-28
+Topic Last Modified: 2015-04-03

-Network engineers and system integrators who work with your organization to deploy Microsoft Office 365 services should review this service description.
+Network engineers and system integrators who work with your organization to deploy Office 365 services should review this service description.

-The network architecture for Microsoft Office 365 is divided into three distinct security zones:
+The network architecture for Office 365 Dedicated is divided into three distinct security zones:

 The Managed Network includes two gateway networks (GNs): one associated with the Internet (GN/I) and the other with the Customer Network (GN/C).

-Maintain your internal IT infrastructure and network, and provide connectivity to the Microsoft data centers.
+Maintain your internal IT infrastructure and network.

 Maintain the Customer Forest in Active Directory which hosts the primary user accounts used for authentication, contacts, and distribution groups.